autonomousvision/sdfstudio/docs/sdfstudio-data.md

 # Custom dataset

-You could implement your own data-parser to use custom dataset or convert you dataset to sdfstudio data format as shown above.
-Here we provide an example to convert scannet dataset to sdfstudio data format.
+You could implement your own data-parser to use custom dataset or convert your dataset to sdfstudio's data format as shown above.
+Here we provide an example of converting scannet dataset to sdfstudio's data format.
 Please change the path accordingly.
 ```bash
 python scripts/datasets/process_scannet_to_sdfstudio.py --input_path /home/yuzh/Projects/datasets/scannet/scene0050_00 --output_path data/custom/scannet_scene0050_00
 ```